XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 * Cerber
 * Fantom
 * BrainChiper (Modified Lockbit 3.0 that attack Indonesia Goverment)
-* And some other random Ransomware
+* And some other random Ransomware & Screenlocker